admin-shell-io/submodel-templates/published/Functional Safety/1/0/README.md

-# Submodel for functional safety for safety-relevant devices (Version 1.0)
+# Functional safety for safety-relevant devices (Version 1.0)

 This is a Submodel template specification for the Asset Adminstration Shell.